Korkii/introToJavaOpenUni/README.md

 # introToJavaOpenUni
-* Sulotions and tests for sulotions for course 'Intro To Java 20441'.
+* Sulotions and tests for solutions for course 'Intro To Java 20441'.

 ## Format
 * Upload the files in this format, make sure to format them before uploading them or edit them before commit them.